OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - onRestart
 - onDestroy

-An app may not explicitly implement all event managers; in that situation, default actions are taken.
-However, usually at least the onCreate manager is overridden by app developers, as this is the place where most user interface components are declared and initialised. onDestroy may be overridden as well in case some resources need to be explicitly released (like network connections or connections to databases) or if specific actions need to take place at the end of the app.
+An app may not explicitly implement all event managers in which case default actions are taken.
+Typically, at least the onCreate manager is overridden by app developers.
+This is the place where most user interface components are declared and initialised. onDestroy may be overridden as well in case some resources need to be explicitly released (like network connections or connections to databases) or if specific actions need to take place at the end of the app.

 ##### Fragments